NillionNetwork/nillion-docs/docs/community-and-support.md

 - Telegram groups
   - Subscribe to [Nillion Official Announcements](https://t.me/nillionofficialannouncements) to stay up to date with the latest Nillion news
   - Join [MPC 👀](https://t.me/Multipartycomputation), a broader community group for discussing MPC developments, papers, and implementation examples.
-- Connect with other Nillion builders using [Github Discussions](https://github.com/orgs/nillion-oss/discussions?discussions_q=), our forum for technical discussions and developer questions
+- Visit [NillHub](https://www.nillhub.com), our community discussion forum.
+This is a place where all Nills from around the globe can share, learn, and create together, and for anyone whose native language isn’t English, there are sub-categories for languages with their own communities too.

+### Developer questions and technical discussions

+Nillion's [Github Discussions](https://github.com/orgs/nillion-oss/discussions?discussions_q=) forum is our central developer hub for technical discussions related to Nillion.
+Builders can use Github discussions to share ideas, ask questions, showcase their projects, and stay updated on the latest news and announcements from the Nillion team.

 ### Improve the docs